-The Access to Information Programme presents the analysis of the results of its 2013 Audit on Institutional web sites in Bulgaria.
-The audit was performed within the period 7 – 25 January 2013.
-A team of AIP reviewed and evaluated 489 web sites of 490 executive bodies at a central, regional, and local level, and also public-law entities and 7 independent state bodies.
-490 electronic requests were filed for a copy of the last public procurement contract signed by the institution in 2012.
+The Access to Information Programme presents the analysis of the results of its 2014 Audit on Institutional web sites.
+The audit was performed within the period 3 February – 3 March 2014.
+A team of AIP reviewed and evaluated 534 web sites of 535 executive bodies at a central, regional, and local level, public-law entities and independent state bodies.
+The analysis was prepared by Gergana Jouleva, AIP Executive Director and Kiril Terziiski, attorney-at-lat of AIP Legal Team.

 On June 3, 2014, Access to Information Programme held a public discussion with journalists from national electronic and print media in order to discuss necessary amendments to the Access to Public Information Act.